Arizona Foot Health

 Your feet are arguably the hardest working areas on your body, as they propel you through your day, every day.
 When foot or heel pain strikes, it can have a significant impact on your life if every step you take is a painful one.
 For expert diagnosis and treatment, turn to Ryan Golub, DPM, and Zachary Flynn, DPM, AACFAS, at Arizona Foot Health.
-Through innovative treatments, including regenerative medicine, the tea puts a spring in the steps of Phoenix-area patients.
+Through innovative treatments, the tea puts a spring in the steps of Phoenix-area patients.
 For more information, call the office or use the online scheduler.

 Each of your feet contains 26 bones and, together, account for one-quarter of the bones in your body.
 Helping your bones support your body and provide mobility are soft tissues, including your muscles, tendons, and ligaments.
 In other words, for such small areas, your feet are incredibly complex structures, which means that there’s a lot that can go wrong, causing you pain.